chadjoan/ramjet/README.md

 	compile-time and then use `mixin(...);` statements to compile them into fast native machine code (and all without extra compilation passes in the caller's build scripts).
+* This project should eventually fork into two:
+	* A parser generator library
+		* Responsible for most of the capabilities above
+		* Use is entirely programmatic: grammars are defined by calling a sequence of D methods.
+		* Low-level interface.
+You wouldn't want to use this to write parsers directly; it will probably be quite clunky.
+But that's OK: it is intended to be a building block for other technologies rather than for direct use.
+		* Other libraries (ex: 'Pegged', or regex modules) would be able to use this library to implement their own syntax without worrying about how to optimize parser generation.
+		* This layer might behave similar to the notion of Parser Combinators, except that I can't promise that it will look exactly like that.
+			I intend to have some way to modularize grammars and reuse grammar components, but it might have (probably reasonable) limitations compared to true Parser Combinators.
+It's easy to imagine combining grammars, but combining (at runtime) separate parsers that have already been optimized with opaque things like DFAs and packrat symbol tables... seems unpleasant, or at least antithetical to fast parsing.
+	* A syntax for defining grammars
+		* This is the layer of abstraction that most people would want to work in when custom parsers are needed.
+		* We'd write grammars in this syntax, and then this layer would parse those grammars and feed that information into the parser generator library.
+		* I intend to bootstrap it by using the parser generator to generate a parser for this syntax.
+		* The rest of the code will integrate the grammar parser with the the parser generator.
+	* Existing libraries (like Pegged) currently tend to implement the above two stages as one indivisible component.
+That doesn't hurt anyone, but I think there might be an opportunity here to make the ecosystem a little nicer: if I manage to make a really nice parser generator, I want other parsing libraries to have access to the same capabilities.